GoBank Review: Walmart Bank Services

 How do you spend the money in your GoBank account?
 Again, you’ve got several options.

-Debit card: to make purchases at retailers or online, you can use your GoBank MasterCard debit card (learn How Debit Cards Work).
-When you buy your starter kit, you’ll get a temporary card, and after completing your application, an official personalized debit card will come in the mail.
+Debit card: to make purchases at retailers or online, you can use your GoBank MasterCard debit card.
+When you buy your starter kit, you’ll get a temporary card, and after completing your application, you'll receive an official personalized debit card in the mail.

 Online bill pay: GoBank offers online bill payment for no extra charge.
 You can set up payees and have GoBank print and mail a check, and some payees can be paid electronically.
 Anybody in the U.S. can be a payee, including individuals.